susanneklien/susanneklien.github.io/README.md

 1) Immaterial culture, i.e. the practice and transmission of tradition(s) such as festivals, dances and various rituals,
 2) Subjective well-being and alternative modes of working and living in post-growth rural Japan (including new forms of entrepreneurship)
 3) Mobility of Japanese individuals abroad for lifestyle reasons
-4) Regional revitalization, rurality and placemaking
+4) Regional revitalization, rurality, locality and placemaking
 5) Youth subcultures (ethnography of hip hop in Hokkaido)

 ## EDUCATION